BloomTech-Labs/CS10-labor-pos/README.md

 ### On Job Model:

-- job(id: ID!) query will search for a single id and return the job with that id(can also return tagSet, noteSet, and partSet - so edge/node returns of associated items (which can be filtered))
+- job(id: ID!) query will search for a single id and return the job with that id(can also return noteSet, and partSet - so edge/node returns of associated items (which can be filtered))
 - allJobs query will return all jobs for the logged in User

 ### On Note Model:

-- note(id: ID!) query will search for a single id and return the note with that id (can also return tagSet)
+- note(id: ID!) query will search for a single id and return the note with that id
 - allNotes query will return all notes for the logged in User

 ### On Part Model:

-- part(id: ID!) query will search for a single id and return the part with that id (can also return associated jobs and associated tags
+- part(id: ID!) query will search for a single id and return the part with that id (can also return associated jobs
 - allParts query will return all parts for the logged in User

-### On Tag Model:

-- tag(id: ID!) query will search for a single id and return the tag with that id (can also return associated jobs, notes, and parts)
-- allTags query will return all tags for the logged in User

 ## Mutations: